polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/py-substrate-interface.md

 ### Submitting Transactions

-To modify chain state, you need to submit transactions (extrinsics).
+To modify the chain state, you need to submit transactions (extrinsics).
 Before proceeding, ensure you have:

 - A funded account with sufficient balance to pay transaction fees
 - Access to the account's keypair